 Whether you are on the path to becoming Jewish or simply wish to broaden your knowledge, everyone who is interested in learning more about Judaism is welcome to join our Exploring Judaism course.
 The course covers the main areas of Jewish learning, including Jewish thought, history and practice.
 If you are interested in joining the course or are interested in conversion, please contact our rabbis.

 Want to unlock the ancient language of the Jewish people?
-Whether you are an absolute beginner, wanting to improve your reading fluency or work on being able to translate our ancient texts, we have a Hebrew course to suit your needs as you can choose from five different levels or even attend more than one class.
+Whether you are an absolute beginner, wanting to improve your reading fluency or work on being able to translate our ancient texts, we have a Hebrew course to suit your needs as you can choose from four different levels or even attend more than one class.
 Classes meet weekly.
 Contact us to find out more.

 From one-off events such as book launches and lectures by visiting scholars to longer courses that allow you to dive deeper into the ocean of our Jewish textual tradition to our weekly Parashat Hashavuah (Torah portion of the week) class, we offer a wide range of adult learning opportunities.
 Visit what’s on to see details of upcoming events.